onurturkolmez/meeting-organizer/readme.md

 However, this is a local server.
 It has own port number, so that should change it as your local server port number.
 At this point, There is a static variable named "portNumber".
 It must be changed to the computer server port to be used.

-- After this 2 important changes, the project will run smoothly.
+- After 2 important changes, the project will run smoothly.
 After the project has been built, the database will be created;

 You may need run this command as well.